Myanmar military says soldiers murdered 10 captured Rohingya

 The military investigation was led by Lieutenant General Aye Win.
 The same officer had been in charge of a wider probe into the conduct of troops in the conflict that concluded in a report in November that no atrocities had taken place.

+The rights group Amnesty International said the statement from the military was “a sharp departure from the army’s policy of blanket denial of any wrongdoing”.

+“However, it is only the tip of the iceberg and warrants serious independent investigation into what other atrocities were committed amid the ethnic cleansing campaign that has forced out more than 655,000 Rohingya,” the rights group said in a statement.

-Reportig by Shoon Naing and Thu Thu Aung; Writing by Robert Birsel; Editing by Alex Richardson
+Reportig by Shoon Naing and Thu Thu Aung; Writing by Robert Birsel; Editing by Alex Richardson and Raju Gopalakrishnan